chaosharmonic/step-step-recollection-scripts/README.md

 * Exporting simfile metadata to JSON
 * Uploading extracted metadata to an API

 This is a companion project to [Step Step Recollection](https://github.com/chaosharmonic/step-step-recollection), a workout tracker for rhythm games.
-At its core, it was built as a seeding tool (the rest mostly aided with data consistency), but I'll be circling back to it periodically as I continue fleshing out the main project's data model.
+At its core, it was built as a seeding tool (the rest mostly aided with data consistency), but I'll be circling back to it periodically as I continue fleshing out the mai n project's data model.

 ## Installation and Usage

 * Download this repo to your local system using `git clone` and `cd` into the project folder
-* Install Deno locally with the pacakge manager of your choice.
+* Install Deno locally with the package manager of your choice.
 All other dependencies are imported using ES modules and will load on first run.
 * Move any simfiles you want to edit or scrape into the `/Input/Simfiles` path.
     * The `utils.js` file includes an initial dataset containing a collection of releases, with each entry's title corresponding to a top-level folder in your simfiles path.
 In addition to walking through these directories, the data is also used to seed releases and generate output paths.
 * To manipulate files: